Paul-Reed/node-red-contrib-simpletime/README.md

 ### Inputs

-Any existing payloads or topics being injected into simpletime will pass unaltered through the node except msg.data
+Any existing payloads or topics being injected into simpletime will pass unaltered through the node except msg.date
-If msg.data is present, it MUST contain a valid date that could be processed by the `new Date()` constructor such as;
+If msg.date is present, it MUST contain a valid date that could be processed by the `new Date()` constructor such as;
 `2024-04-16T12:02:05Z`
 `Mon, 22 Apr 2024 19:55:05 GMT`
 `2024-05-11`
 `1715538484102` (as a number)

-If msg.data is not present, simpletime will calculate it's outputs based on the current date & time.
+If msg.date is not present, simpletime will calculate it's outputs based on the current date & time.

 ### Outputs